-Those who have been following the addition of standing desks to children’s classrooms are likely already aware of the study from Texas A&M and University of Louisville that shows that stand-biased desks in classrooms can help cut down obesity by slowing BMI increases in students.
+Those who have been following the addition of standing desks to add more movement to children’s classrooms are likely already aware of the study from Texas A&M and University of Louisville that shows that stand-biased desks in classrooms can help cut down obesity by slowing BMI increases in students.
 These findings were published in the American Journal of Public Health last year, and have been covered by publications from Fortune and Bloomberg to Fast Company.

 This research put another point on the board for standing desks in schools, and joined the ranks of research touting improved cognition, student engagement, and other general health benefits that come with using standing desks in the classroom.